JoeBillingsley/JoeTheAverage.github.io/_drafts/Clothing.md

 - Match leathers and match metals
     - The leather of the belt should be near to any other leathers you are wearing e.g. shoes.
 Quality shoe companies tend to also sell belts for this exact reason.
     - The metal of the belt should be the same metal as any other metals e.g. watch.
+        - But break this rule if you want to

 - More formal belts are:
     - Around 1.25" wide